 When he turned on the news the next morning he learned of the helicopter raid on the compound in Abbottabad, the shooting, the extraction of the remains, the religious ceremony aboard ship, and the dumping of the body in the Adriatic Sea.
 He saw reruns of Obama’s speech delivered at 11:35 PM the previous night.
 He watched, he marveled, he felt a surge of pride in the Navy Seals who had pulled off this daring feat, and he got ready to go to work.
 Though he’d reached the age when men usually retire, he had no intention of doing that.
 He liked his work too much, couldn’t imagine what he’d do if he didn’t have a string of jobs laid out ahead of him.

 My brother is an excavator, a road-builder, a man who’s been self-employed for most of his life.
 He owns bobcats, backhoes, trucks, trailers, and those heavy metal plates they use to cover road excavations.
-Among his clients are the Pennsylvania Department of Transportation (they call him when the need help clearing snow from public roads), the Phone Company (they’re always needing trenches dug so they can bury their cables), builders needing roads, foundations, and septic systems, farmers needing to bury dead horses.
+Among his clients are the Pennsylvania Department of Transportation (they call him when they need help clearing snow from public roads), the Phone Company (they’re always needing trenches dug so they can bury their cables), builders needing roads, foundations, and septic systems, farmers needing to bury dead horses.
 He’s good at his job, charges a fair price, and he’s earned the respect of nearly everyone in Adams County and beyond.

 His client that morning needed a drain field, so my brother went outside and loaded up his backhoe, and it didn’t occur to him the ten-year hunt for bin Laden had ended on his birthday.